siddhpant/broo/README.md

 If you want, you may build Mumble and its server directly from the [source](https://github.com/mumble-voip/mumble) to get improved PipeWire support, performance, and bug fixes.
 Compilation doesn't take much time and completes under a few minutes.
 Though, you may [want to build a package](https://github.com/mumble-voip/mumble/issues/5302#issuecomment-967989830) instead of directly going the `sudo make install` route.

-Mumble is now available via Flathub, so that option is also provided during setup now.

 ## Installation

 ```